gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 ---

+## Favicon

+In order to replace the default Gatsby favicon, you need to create your own favicon.ico file and replace it with the default one in the `/static` folder.

 > Please note that the dark mode may not be properly applied on some Gutenberg blocks with custom color settings.

 ## Overriding Theme Styles